-In Wisconsin, a child in the guardianship of an adoption agency who does not have a known special need, but who is at high risk of developing special needs may have an adoption assistance agreement in the amount of $0.00.
+A child in the guardianship of an adoption agency who does not have a known special need, but who is at high risk of developing special needs may have an adoption assistance agreement in the amount of $0.
 The amount specified in the agreement is effective the month of adoption finalization.

-If special needs can be documented twelve months or more from the date of adoption a new, time-limited, rate may be established via an amendment to the adoption assistance agreement.
-Questions regarding adoption assistance amendments may be directed to the Adoption Assistance Program Specialist, Bureau of Permanence and Out-of-Home Care, Division of Safety and Permanence, toll-free at 866-666-5532.
+If special needs can be documented 12 months or more from the date of adoption a new, time-limited, rate may be established via an amendment to the adoption assistance agreement.

 Wyoming does not offer deferred adoption assistance.
-However, if the child was adopted from the State of Wyoming foster care system, a minimal adoption assistance agreement is already in place and can be adjusted in the future if necessary.
+However, if the child was adopted from the State foster care system, a minimal adoption assistance agreement is already in place and can be adjusted in the future if necessary.
 Also, children are able to receive "Medicaid only" adoption assistance agreements.
 Under such agreements, Medicaid is received without a monthly monetary payment.
-It is acceptable for an Adoption Assistance Agreement to start at $0 cash payment and Medicaid.
+It is acceptable for an adoption assistance agreement to start at $0 cash payment with Medicaid.
 By including Medicaid as a minimum initial subsidy agreement, it allows for the agreement to be amended, as negotiated, if there are changes in the circumstances of the child(ren)/youth or the family.